natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 TODO: This needs verification, but it appears that by custom configuring the Custom Profiles as identified above, on loss of CAN, that profile, selected by DIP switches, is used.
 That behavior in conjuction with the **Feature In** would allow the BMS charger enable signal to disable alternator/Wakespeed charging.

-TODO: Determine if **Function In** is active high or low.
-Specifically, if >8.5V is present, does it force to float, or force to float when >8.5V is not present.
-Based on a close read, and the github issue below, I believe this is active high, and will force to float when it is high.
-UPDATE: $SCO can be used to set whether Feature/Function in is active HIGH or LOW.

-TODO: Determine which ground the **Function In** is referenced to.
-Determine max input current draw of **Function In**.

 NOTE: [This Github Issue related to Victron-Wakespeed integration is relevant to **Feature In.**](https://github.com/victronenergy/venus/issues/779)